bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 thumb_img_path: /images/blur-codes-coding-577585.jpg
 template: post
 ---
-## Decision frameworks driven by data, not emotion
+## Decisions driven by data, not emotion

 All weight loss diets work if you follow this principle: eat fewer calories than you burn.